seanclouston/IALSA-2015-Gothenburg/architecture/analytic_strategy.md

 The models on which we settle at Milestone 4 will be replicated across studies.

 Such cascading roadmap affords flexibility in manuvering through pivotal decisions.
-For example, different answers to the following two questions implies structural changes in the subsequent milestones.
+For example, different answers to the following  questions imply structural changes in the subsequent milestones:
 - how many exhaustive & exclusive categories should retirement measure contain?
 (M0)
+- what should these categories be?
+(M0)
 - how many refernce groups is sufficient to capture the complexity of retirement dynamics?
+(M2)
-(M2) The system of dynamic reporting will allow us to explore these possibilities with relative ease.
+The system of dynamic reporting will allow us to explore these possibilities with relative ease.

-Conceptualizing retirement  as movement among defined categories is explored in the report [conceptual models of retirement](../reports/conceptual_models_retirement.md)
+Conceptualizing retirement  as transitions among defined categories is explored in the report [conceptual models of retirement](../reports/conceptual_models_retirement.md)

+Basic data preparation of [RAND HRS files](https://github.com/IALSA/HRS/tree/master/data) is traced in a dedicated repository.